-- No transmission element should experience loading in excess of its applicable thermal emergency ratings for applicable NERC Category C contingencies.
+1) No transmission element should experience loading in excess of its applicable thermal emergency ratings for applicable NERC Category C contingencies.
 This criterion should be applied for a reasonably broad range of forecasted system demands and associated generation dispatch conditions.
 Overload relief methods may include supervisory controlled or automatic switching of circuits, generation redispatch, or firm service curtailments, as well as minimal planned load shedding.
 The transmission element loading should be reduced to within the normal thermal ratings within the timeframe of the applicable ratings.

-(Applicable NERC Standard: TPL-003-1, R1) - 2) Under applicable NERC Category C contingencies, the temporary acceptable voltage level must be within the applicable voltage limits.
+2) Under applicable NERC Category C contingencies, the temporary acceptable voltage level must be within the applicable voltage limits.
 The acceptable temporary voltage range is typically 90 percent to 110 percent of the system nominal voltage.
-We will consider voltage levels outside of this range, if they are acceptable to the affected transmission customer.
+Voltage levels outside of this range will be considered, if they are acceptable to the affected transmission customer.
 Voltage levels more restrictive than this range will be considered to address specific equipment limitations.
 Exceptions for certain interconnected entities are evaluated accordingly (e.g., agreements implemented for NERC standard NUC-001-2).
 Methods of restoration to normal voltage range may include supervisory control of the following: capacitor banks, LTCs, generating unit voltage regulation, generation redispatch, line switching or firm service curtailments.
 Minimal planned load shedding may also be used for voltage restoration.
-The applicable voltage limits should be met with the net generator reactive power limited to 90 percent of the applicable maximum reactive power capability.
+The applicable voltage limits should be met with the net generator reactive power limited to 95 percent of the applicable maximum reactive power capability.
 For Category C contingencies, consideration may be given to operating procedures that are designed to shed a minimum amount of load.
-(Applicable NERC Standard: TPL-003-1, R1)